epics-docs/epics-docs/specs/EPICSBuildFacility.rst

    This rebuilds and installs everything that is not up to date.

 gnumake all
-   This is the same as “gnumake install”.
+   This is the same as "gnumake install".

 gnumake buildInstall
-   This is the same as “gnumake install”.
+   This is the same as "gnumake install".

 gnumake<arch>
-   This rebuilds and installs everything that is not up to date ﬁrst for the host arch and then (if diﬀerent) for the speciﬁed target arch.
+   This rebuilds and installs everything that is not up to date first for the host arch and then (if different) for the specified target arch.

-   NOTE: This is the same as “gnumake install.<arch>”
+   NOTE: This is the same as "gnumake install.<arch>"

 gnumake clean
    This can be used to save disk space by deleting the O.<arch>
-   directories that gnumake will create, but does not remove any installed ﬁles from the bin, db, dbd etc. directories.
+   directories that gnumake will create, but does not remove any installed files from the bin, db, dbd etc. directories.
-   “gnumake clean.<arch>” can be invoked to clean a single architecture.
+   "gnumake clean.<arch>" can be invoked to clean a single architecture.

 gnumake archclean
-   This command will remove the current build’s O.<arch> directories but not O.Common directory.
+   This command will remove the current build�s O.<arch> directories but not O.Common directory.

 gnumake realclean